(No ratings)

 Gastrointestinal problems, perhaps more than any other area, are markedly affected by lifestyle.
 Many disorders can be prevented or treated at least in part by eating a healthy diet high in fiber, exercising regularly, drinking enough water, and limiting alcohol intake.
 Still, the frequency of digestive disorders means that even the healthiest person can be affected by them.
 Anyone who notices blood in their stool, experiences abdominal pain, unexplained weight loss, or any significant change in bowel movements should see a doctor.

-Dr. Emily R. Perito, MD, MAS graduated from University of Missouri-Columbia School of Medicine in 2006.
-She completed residency at New York-Presbyterian Hospital.
+Dr. Emily R. Perito, MD, MAS graduated from Columbia University, College of Physicians and Surgeons in 2006.
+She completed residency at Morgan Stanley Children's Hospital.
 She is certified by the Pediatric Gastroenterology, American Board of Pediatrics and has a state license in New York.

 Board Certification: Pediatric Gastroenterology, American Board of Pediatrics